7037297989, 8865073730

 Frequently Asked Questions

-What is the Char Dham Yatra?
+What is the Char Dham Yatra and its significance?

-The Char Dham Yatra is a revered Hindu pilgrimage to four holy shrines in Uttarakhand: Yamunotri, Gangotri, Kedarnath, and Badrinath.
-It is believed that completing this pilgrimage helps pilgrims achieve moksha (salvation).
+The Char Dham Yatra is a sacred pilgrimage to four holy shrines in the Himalayas of Uttarakhand: Yamunotri, Gangotri, Kedarnath, and Badrinath.
+It is believed that undertaking this spiritual journey helps devotees achieve moksha (salvation) and cleanse their sins.

 Fill Your Personal Information fields are mandatory